X

 Make sure everyone on your team is on the same page as you.
 This makes for more streamlined operations, such that every single member of your team now makes an effort to learn and implement the changes in the business processes that are in place.

 When you take a look at the bigger picture, your business process will only improve, or be optimized, when you and your entire team take action.
-If there’s even a single member of the team who doesn’t cooperate or get the memo, then the bottlenecks may still continue to occur.
+If there’s even a single member of the team who doesn’t cooperate or get the memo, then the bottlenecks may continue to occur.

 Conclusion

 In closing, it’s important now to understand why it’s utterly essential to go through each of the steps above.
 While the said steps seem to require a lot of work and effort, they’ll surely prove to be worth it in the end.
 You won’t have to do all those at once, anyway.
-Take it one step at a time, and, eventually, your business would begin to reap the benefits, such as the reduced risk of mistakes, consistency, and higher quality of products and services.
+Take it one step at a time, and, eventually, your business will begin to reap the benefits, such as the reduced risk of mistakes, consistency, and higher quality of products and services.
 Fortunately, technology is on your side, and this leaves no more reason why you shouldn’t aim for better business optimization.